gertstulp/website/content/publications/index.md

 ### Recent or in press

-Verweij, RM, Stulp, G, Snieder, H & Mills, MC. (in press).
+Verweij, RM, Stulp, G, Snieder, H & Mills, MC.
+(2021).
 Explaining the Associations of Education and Occupation with Childlessness: The Role of Desires and Expectations to Remain Childless?
-Population Review, 60, 2, 166-194
+Population Review, 60, 2, 166-194. muse.jhu.edu/article/839240. <a href="https://muse.jhu.edu/article/839240" target="_blank">**Download**</a>

 ***
 Buijs, V. L., & Stulp, G. (2022).
 Friends, family, and family friends: Predicting friendships of Dutch women.
 Social Networks, 70, 25–35. https://doi.org/10.1016/j.socnet.2021.10.008. <a href="https://doi.org/10.1016/j.socnet.2021.10.008" target="_blank">**Download**</a>